monadicsystems/okapi/docs/index.md

 Okapi is a micro framework for implementing HTTP servers.

-- Ergonomic DSL for routing and parsing requests
+- Ergonomic DSL for parsing requests
-- Integrate Okapi with ANY monad stack or effect system
+- Integrates with ANY monad stack or effect system
-- Automatically generate clients and OpenAPI specifications
+- Automagically generate OpenAPI specifications (clients coming soon)

 ## Getting Started